-The Credit Exchange Program between Toyo University Faculty of Regional Development Studies (hereafter, “Toyo U.,” Tokyo) and TUJ has launched as of April 2014.
+The Credit Exchange Program between Toyo University Faculty of Global and Regional Studies and Faculty of International Tourism Management (hereafter, “Toyo U.,” Tokyo) and TUJ has launched as of April 2014.
 This program will provide TUJ students with enhanced educational opportunities.
 Students are able to take courses at Toyo University that TUJ does not offer without paying extra tuition.

 For international students at TUJ particularly who major in, but not limited to, Japanese Language, Asian Studies, and International Affairs, this program will provide excellent opportunities to challenge themselves by taking classes offered in Japanese at Toyo U. They can also get to know more Japanese students through cultural exchanges.

 While the final acceptance decision will be made by Toyo U., TUJ students who wish to participate in this program first must meet Temple University's standard criteria of "Permission to Take Courses at Another Institution."
 The Academic Advising Center (AAC) is responsible to review and approve the permission request.

 Some courses, but not all, offered at Toyo U. require highly developed proficiency in Japanese language.
 Courses that require Japanese language proficiency are to be determined by Toyo U. every semester.
 When interested in these courses, TUJ students whose native language is other than Japanese thus must demonstrate their proficiency.
 Details will be specified by Toyo U. every semester.

 In order to be eligible for the program, TUJ student must meet one of the following criteria:

 - 2.1.
 A student must enroll as a degree-seeking student as TUJ and must have completed at least one semester at TUJ;

 - 2.2.
 A student must be enrolled as an approved Study Abroad student from the third institution.